wangcunxiang/QA-Eval/README.md

 - [Contact](#-contact)

   # 🚀 Introduction
-  Welcome to our GitHub repository for "Evaluating Open-QA Evaluation", a comprehensive study on the evaluating of evaluation methods in Open Question Answering (Open-QA) systems.
+  Welcome to our GitHub repository for the "Evaluating Open-QA Evaluation" [paper](https://arxiv.org/abs/2305.12421), a comprehensive study on the evaluating of evaluation methods in Open Question Answering (Open-QA) systems.

   Open-QA systems, which generate answers to questions with a vast range of possible topics, have become an increasingly significant research field in recent years.
 However, accurately evaluating these systems remains challenging, and currently lacks robust, reliable methods.